Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Have a sibling currently attending WGSB or WGSG

-Your son has been registered for free school meals in the last 6 years and you live within a 3 mile radius of the school.
-If this applies to you, you will need to get a letter from your son’s school confirming this.
+Your child has been registered for free school meals in the last 6 years and you live within the parish boundaries listed or a 3 mile radius of the school.
+If this applies to you, you will need to get a letter from your child’s school confirming this.

 _____________________________________________________________________________________